 “Good night.
 Sleep tight.
 Don’t let the bed bugs bite.”

-This was something my mother used to say to me every night before bed when I was a child.
-For a while, I actually ended up thinking that bed bugs were just an old wives’ tale, something mothers would say just because they said it.
+My mother used to say this to me every night before bed when I was a child.
+For a while, I actually ended up thinking that bed bugs were just an old wives’ tale; something mothers say just because their mothers said it.
 But no, bed bugs are real and they are one of the biggest nuisance pests in the world.

 Bed bugs are parasitic insects that feed on blood.
-The species Cimex Lectulariusin particular is known for feeding exclusively on human blood.
+The species Cimex Lectulariusin in particular feeds exclusively on human blood.
 The insect requires blood to complete each of its stages of metamorphosis.
 They use body temperature, moisture, carbon dioxide, and visual cues to locate a sleeping host to feed on.
-Bed bugs were almost completely eradicated in the developed world in the 1940s, but began to reappear in the mid-90s, mostly likely because of increased international travel, bans on certain pesticides, and increasing poison resistance.
+Bed bugs were almost completely eradicated in the developed world in the 1940s.
+In the mid-90s, they began to reappear, most likely because of increased international travel, bans on certain pesticides, and increasing poison resistance.

 What’s The Danger?

 If you’re worried about diseases, you can relax – at least a bit.
 So far, all research indicates that, although they can carry a number of human pathogens, they do not transmit them.
 While this makes them less worrisome than fleas or ticks, they are still a nuisance.
-Their bites are known to cause swelling, redness often mistaken for rashes, and scarring.
+Their bites cause swelling and redness often mistaken for rashes, and scarring.
 Most bites show no symptoms at all, but occasionally they can cause moderate to severe allergic reactions.
 If the bites are left untreated, or are scratched, it is possible for them to become infected.

 How Do I Spot Them?